-Located in the organization’s 25,000 square-foot basement level, the fully-equipped artist-designed performance space will offer free live shows to the community.
-Free public access to these performances will not only build greater appreciation and new audiences for sound art and experimental music, it will also liberate the artists on stage to take risks and present avant-garde work.
-Receiving stipends from the Bemis, artists will not be concerned with attendance numbers and ticket sales—their “take at the door”—as is customary in traditional music venues.
+Located in the organization’s 25,000 square-foot basement level, the fully-equipped artist-designed performance space offers free live shows to the community.
+Free public access to these performances not only builds greater appreciation and new audiences for sound art and experimental music, it also liberates the artists on stage to take risks and present avant-garde work.
+Receiving stipends from the Bemis, artists need not be concerned with attendance numbers and ticket sales—their “take at the door”—as is customary in traditional music venues.

 This project, boldly executed, reveals a conviction that interior architecture, at its best, is a space of exploration.
 What at first seems to be discrete, funky episodes of radically different approaches to color texture and materiality, are artfully stitched together through subtle gestures creating a unified atmosphere.